emelene-remoroza/weather-app/README.md

 ## Details

-This Weather App is built from the [https://www.weatherapi.com/](Weather API)
+This Weather App is built from the [Weather API](https://www.weatherapi.com/)